-- Knee ligament reconstruction, including isolated anterior cruciate (ACL) reconstruction but also multiple ligament injury
+- knee ligament reconstruction, including isolated anterior cruciate (ACL) reconstruction and multiple ligament injury

 News from our team

 Read the latest news from the trauma and orthopaedic services.

 Orthopaedics Centre of Excellence

 The Trust is pleased to announce a partnership with Johnson and Johnson that will enable the development of a new Orthopaedics Centre of Excellence at Guy’s Hospital.

 Joint replacement surgery for patients with base of thumb osteoarthritis

 Mr Gidwani, Consultant Orthopaedic Hand Surgeon at Guy’s Hospital, now offers younger patients with base of thumb arthritis a new treatment option: a Maia thumb joint replacement.